Keyfactor/aruba-clearpass-orchestrator/docsource/content.md

 * Aruba

+## Prerequisites
+The following setup is required for this integration:
+- An Aruba API client with appropriate operator profile permissions (see [Aruba API Client Setup](#aruba-api-client-setup))
+- A file server that can serve uploaded certificates via HTTPS (see [File Server Configuration](#file-server-configuration) for a list of supported file server types)

+### Aruba API Client Setup
+> Please refer to the [Aruba Networks documentation](https://developer.arubanetworks.com/cppm/docs/api-authorization-oauth2) for the official API client setup guide.

+- If you do not already have an API client available, here are the steps to create an API client.
+Within Aruba ClearPass Guest, go to Administration > API Services > API Clients and select `Create API client`.
+- For Operating Mode, choose `ClearPass REST API`
+- For Operator Profile, choose the profile you wish to use with the API client.
+Make sure the Operator Profile meets the [minimum required permissions](#operator-profile-permissions-requirements)
+- For the Grant Type, choose `Client credentials`
+- Make sure the client is Enabled

+Copy the client secret in a secure location.
+The client ID and client secret will be used in your certificate store configuration.

+#### Operator Profile Permissions Requirements

+The following permissions are required on your API client's operator profile:
+- API Services > Allow API Access > Allow Access
+- Platform > Import Configuration > Read Only
+- Policy Manager > Certificates > Read, Write

 ## Store Path Configuration

 Aruba manages a single certificate per server + service.
 Both values are required to update a server certificate.
 The format of the store path should be `<server-name>;<service-name>`.
 For example, if you are updating the `clearpass.localhost` server certificate for service `HTTPS (RSA)`, the store path format will be `clearpass.localhost;HTTPS(RSA)`.